Background pattern

 The doctor or nurse will administer this medication undiluted by injection, diluted by intravenous infusion, or during dialysis:

-• By injection, you may be administered up to 20 ml of carboxymaltose iron, which corresponds to 1,000 mg of iron, once a week, directly into a vein.
+• By injection, you may receive up to 20 ml of carboxymaltose iron, which corresponds to 1,000 mg of iron, once a week, directly into a vein.

-• With infusion, you may be administered up to 20 ml of carboxymaltose iron, which corresponds to 1,000 mg of iron, once a week directly into a vein.
-Since carboxymaltose iron is diluted with sodium chloride solution for intravenous infusion, the solution volume may be up to 250 ml and will have a brown appearance.
+• By infusion, you may receive up to 20 ml of carboxymaltose iron, which corresponds to 1,000 mg of iron, once a week, directly into a vein.
+Since carboxymaltose iron is diluted with sodium chloride solution for infusion via the intravenous route, the volume of the solution may be up to 250 ml and will have a brown appearance.

-• If you undergo dialysis, you may receive carboxymaltose iron during a hemodialysis session through the dialyzer.
+• If you are undergoing dialysis, you may receive carboxymaltose iron during a hemodialysis session through the dialyzer.

 Children and adolescents 1 to 13 years